Affiliate Banner

 The well-respected research firm Gartner (after tweeting about them for a bit at http://twitter.com/idaconpts, now they are following me) estimated the installed Mac base at 25 million in 2007.

-Apple has sold about 10 million Macs in 2008, and nearly half to switchers from Windows (what they say in their earnings conference calls).
+Apple has sold about 10 million Macs in 2008, and nearly half to switchers from Windows (what they say in an earnings conference call).

 So we can agree that 22 million Mac users worldwide is pretty low.
 Dave Zeiler from the Baltimore Sun wrote an interesting article about the number of Mac users back in 2002 and he told me that “I don’t think anyone really knows what the Mac installed base is.
 That 25 million number from 2002, I believe, was uttered by Steve Jobs himself.
 The most recent estimates I’ve seen place the current installed base for Mac OS X at 25 million, which seems impossible given the explosive growth in Mac sales in recent years.
 Perhaps Jobs was exaggerating in 2002.
 So I’d guess that by the end of 2008 the Mac installed base should be close to 30 million.
 But I’m guessing.”